napkimmath/balatro/README.md

 This includes all queries referenced in streams that coincide with Balatro gameplay.

+We are currently using BigQuery, to access go to: https://console.cloud.google.com/bigquery

 This project is dual-licensed:
 - The **SQL code** is licensed under the MIT License (see LICENSE file).
 - The **metadata sourced from the Balatro Wiki** is licensed under CC-BY-SA 4.0 (see CC-BY-SA-4.0-LICENSE file).